algas/bigquery-generator-ai/README.md

 # bigquery-generator-ai

 A tool to create a BigQuery SQL using natural language in ChatGPT.
 Just write the table name and what you want to achieve with the query, and SQL will be generated.
+It refers to the table schema instead of the data in the table to understand the data structure.

 https://github.com/algas/bigquery-generator-ai